Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory

-Next we establish some properties of ADHM sheaves will be needed later in the paper.
-We will work under the same assumptions as above i.e. $X$ is a smooth projective variety over an infinite field $k$ of characteristic 0 equipped with a very ample line bundle $\CO_X(1)$. $M_1, M_2$ will be fixed twisting data and the locally free $\CO_X$-module $E_\infty$ will be fixed framing data.
+Next we establish some properties of ADHM sheaves which will be needed later in the paper.
+We will work under the same assumptions as above i.e. $X$ is a smooth projective variety over a field $k$ over $\IC$ equipped with a very ample line bundle $\CO_X(1)$. $M_1, M_2$ will be fixed twisting data and the locally free $\CO_X$-module $E_\infty$ will be fixed framing data.

 \begin{lemm} $(i)$ Let $\xi: \CE\to \CE'$ be a morphism of stable ADHM sheaves on $X$, where $\CE, \CE'$ have identical Hilbert polynomials.
-Then $\xi$ is either trivial or an isomorphism.
+Then $\xi$ is either trivial or invertible.

 $(ii)$ If the base field $k$ is algebraically closed, the automorphism group of a stable ADHM sheaf on $X$ is trivial. \end{lemm}